usnistgov/SDNist/README.md

 ### Brief Setup Instructions

 SDNist v1.4 requires Python ≥ 3.7.
-If you have installed a previous version of the SDNist library we recommend uninstalling or installing v1.4 in a virtual environment. v1.4 can be installed via [Release 1.4.0b](https://github.com/usnistgov/SDNist/releases/tag/v1.4.0-b.2) or via the Pypi server (`pip install sdnist=1.4`).
-Data will download on the fly.
+If you have installed a previous version of the SDNist library we recommend uninstalling or installing v1.4 in a virtual environment. v1.4 can be installed via [Release 1.4.0b](https://github.com/usnistgov/SDNist/releases/tag/v1.4.0-b.2) or via the Pypi server (`pip install sdnist==1.4`).
+The NIST Diverse Community Exceprt data will download on the fly.

 ### Detailed Setup Instructions